movestore/DistanceMoved/README.md

 Github repository: https://github.com/movestore/DistanceMoved

 ## Description
-Calculation the cumulative or net distance moved per chosen time interval or for the entire tracking period.
+Calculation of the cumulative or net distance moved per chosen time interval or for the entire tracking period.

 ## Documentation
 This app calculates the distance moved per chosen time interval or for the entire tracking period.
 The distance can be calculated in two ways: